AAA When Worlds Collide

 When Worlds Collide (Cuando Los Mundos Chocan) was a professional wrestling pay-per-view (PPV) event that took place on November 6, 1994, at the Los Angeles Memorial Sports Arena in Los Angeles, California.
-It was scripted and produced by the Mexican lucha libre company Asistencia Asesoría y Administración (AAA), now known as Lucha Libre AAA Worldwide, and their American partner, International Wrestling Council (IWC).
+It was scripted and produced by the Mexican professional wrestling company Asistencia Asesoría y Administración (AAA), now known as Lucha Libre AAA Worldwide, and was promoted on the broadcast as a co-production with the International Wrestling Council (IWC), the promotional name used for AAA shows in the United States.
 The show was produced by the technical staff of World Championship Wrestling (WCW).
-WCW Executive Vice-President Eric Bischoff had helped AAA secure the show to be broadcast by American pay-per-view providers, marking the first time a non-US-based wrestling promotion was shown live on US PPV television.
+WCW Executive Vice-President Eric Bischoff had helped AAA secure the show to be broadcast by American pay-per-view providers, marking the first time a non-American-based wrestling promotion was shown live on American PPV television.
 The show was broadcast in both English and Spanish.
 Chris Cruise and Mike Tenay called the action in English, while Arturo Rivera and Andrés Maroñas handled the Spanish announcing.
 This event also marked Tenay's first commentating role in professional wrestling.
-It is one of the few WCW pay-per-view events not made available for streaming on the WWE Network service.

 The PPV is considered the first time most viewers in the United States were exposed to the lucha libre style of wrestling, and contributed to several AAA workers, especially Eddie Guerrero, Rey Misterio Jr., Konnan, Psicosis, and Juventud Guerrera, working regularly in the United States for promotions such as Extreme Championship Wrestling (ECW), World Championship Wrestling, and the World Wrestling Federation/World Wrestling Entertainment (WWF, later WWE).
 The show is also notable for being the last appearance by Art Barr, who died 17 days later.

 The main event of the show was a steel cage match between long-time rivals Konnan and Perro Aguayo, while the semi-main event was a tag team Lucha de Apuestas, Mask vs. Hair match between the popular duo of Octagón and El Hijo del Santo taking on La Pareja del Terror ("The Terror Team"; Art Barr and Eddie Guerrero).
 While not the main event of the show, the semi-main event was rated 5 stars by the Wrestling Observer Newsletter, which also voted La Pareja del Terror the Team of the Year and Art Barr the Heel of the Year.
 After the match, Barr and Guerrero first cut off each other's hair and then had the last of it shaved off as a result of their loss.